labex-labs/open-source-labs/python/python-mastery/lab-ex2-1-different-ways-of-representing-records/en/step4.md

         self.daytype = daytype
         self.rides = rides

+# A class with __slots__ is a memory - optimized class.
+# It avoids using an instance dictionary, which saves memory.

 # Define a regular class for rides data
 class RegularRideRecord:
     def __init__(self, route, date, daytype, rides):